 Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

-Thermal Interface Materials are used to dissipate heat as quickly and effectively as possible from the device.
+Thermal Interface Materials, often abbreviated and TIM materials, are used to dissipate heat as quickly and effectively as possible from the device.
 But not all devices are the same.
 Requirements are driven by product use, product life cycle, packaging design, and operating conditions.
 Smartphones and tablets experience sudden temperature spikes, requiring very high thermal performance, while power electronics in automobiles need extreme thermal stability to meet warranties that stretch over long lifetimes.

 The following table serves as a "single glance" Product selector guide for our entire Thermal interface material catalogue.
 Each entry links you to the category or the product itself where you can find extensive and useful information and the full product specifications along with the available Technical and Safety Datasheets.